Bachelor of Science Health Information Management

 Prior to the start of the professional phase of the program at Rutgers, students are required to submit a formal application to the Rutgers-SHRP Enrollment Services.
-The application form, official transcripts and evidence of courses in progress, if applicable, for student admission to the program should be submitted by May 1st* immediately preceding the intended Fall semester enrollment.
+The application form, official transcripts and evidence of courses in progress, if applicable, for student admission to the program must be submitted by May 1st* immediately preceding the intended Fall semester enrollment.
 Full time students are only accepted for admission in the Fall semester with the application review process completed at the end of May.

 Thomas Edison affiliate students and those transferring from Health Information Technology programs may be considered for admission to the Spring semester.
 The application deadline for Spring is October 15th, with applications being reviewed by November 15th.
 Applications for summer admission to TESC close on March 15th as there is insuffient time to get through the application process after this date in order to register for summer courses.

 Following application review, each applicant may be scheduled for a personal interview prior to the decision for admission to the program.

 Late admission to the program is at the discretion of the Program Director up until to start of classes.
 Students who are late admittances are required to submit all admissions documents prior to registration and to pay full tuition for the term of enrollment.

 In addition to the general school admission requirements at Rutgers, the Health Information Management Program requires:

 - Completion of all pre-professional requirements with a grade of C or above.